berkeley-gif/calgis2017/README.md

 ## No Setup - Just for this workshop
 - Create a single-instace use Jupyter Notebook server using our JupyterHub setup.
-	- In your browser, go to [Cal-Adapt website](beta.cal-adapt.org).
+	- In your browser, go to our [Hub](http://35.185.246.188).
 Login with any username and password.
+Rememeber your username and password if you want to log in again.
-	- Upload the notebooks (.ipynb files) in this repo to the Jupyter Notebook server you just started.
+	- Upload all the notebooks (.ipynb files) in this repo to the Jupyter Notebook server you just started.
+	- Open the index.ipynb notebook
 	- This JupyterHub setup will be accessible till May 26th, 2017.

 ## Setup - Beginner